codeja3/codeja3.github.io/README.md

-# This is a sample of my data science work.
+# Data Science Portfolio.

+A repo of data science projects completed for educational purposes, fun, and practice.
+All projects were completed using Jupyter Notebooks and Python and exported to html and uploaded here.

-The web page design was made possible by the generocity of @ajlkn.
+A more visually and aesthetically pleasing experience can be found at [Github's pages](https://codeja3.github.io).
+The web page design there was made possible by the generocity of @ajlkn.

-Below are the details.

-Solid State by HTML5 UP
-html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = not included)

-AJ
-aj@lkn.io | @ajlkn

-Credits:

-	Demo Images:
-		Unsplash (unsplash.com)

-	Icons:
-		Font Awesome (fontawesome.io)

-	Other:
-		jQuery (jquery.com)
-		Scrollex (github.com/ajlkn/jquery.scrollex)
-		Responsive Tools (github.com/ajlkn/responsive-tools)